-In those markets where the debt market is quite established, instead of going for a bank loan, acquirers often go for debt instruments such as bonds or debentures for obtaining acquisition funding.
-This might give the issuers the flexibility to customize the bond contract according to their needs but then it also depends on the number of takers for such an instrument.
+In those markets where the debt market is quite established, acquirers often use debt instruments such as bonds or debentures to obtain acquisition funding instead of a bank loan.
+This might give the issuers the flexibility to customize the bond contract according to their needs, but it also depends on the number of takers for such an instrument.
 So considering the market sentiment, the issuer has to oblige with the covenants of the debt instruments.

 2. Owner Financing

 At times, the target company owner provides the funds for the acquisition in exchange for an annuity payment inclusive of interest over a predetermined period.
 This is done when the target company owner or the seller is reasonably sure that the company has a cash flow stream good enough to generate the required annuity payments; however, she doesn’t have further inclination to continue working may be due to lifecycle or maybe due to other impediments being faced by her.

 The source of acquisition funding may vary based on various factors.
 One of these is the financial position of the target company.
 Suppose the Target company has had a steady cash flow stream and is expected to continue for the foreseeable future.
 It is easier to obtain funding in that case, and several banks, lending organizations, or non-banking financial corporations can provide the funds.
 In such a case, the interest rate is also slightly more affordable.

 However, the larger banks might refuse to fund if the target company is distressed or has not yet reached a steady state on the cash flow front.
 In such cases, the acquirer may approach a private lending firm because their lending criteria are more relaxed.
 However, the interest rate is generally higher as the acquisition involves higher risk.